 Historically, meals were seasonal, using what the land offered, and this tradition largely keeps onday.

-Find it in traditional Albanian restaurants, often served with bread.
+Find it in traditional Albanian restaurants, typically served with bread.

-A national dish: baked lamb (or chicken) and grains of rice covered with a savory yogurt and egg mixture that bakes to a golden crust.
+A national dish: baked lamb (or chicken) and rice covered with a savory yogurt and egg mixture that bakes to a golden crust.

-Flaky, savory a sweet bread with various fillings: cheese, spinach, minced meat, or pumpkin.
+Flaky, savory pastry with various fillings: cheese, spinach, ground meat, or pumpkin.
 A popular snack or meal.

 Ubiquitous at bakeries ("byrektore") and booths on the street.